EstebanM-M/AI-Projects-/learning-labs/4-Deep-Learning-with-Keras-and-TensorFlow/README.md

 # Deep Learning with Keras and TensorFlow

-Labs here focus on using TensorFlow as a backend for Keras to build scalable deep learning models.
-Includes work on CNNs, RNNs, and model deployment practices.
+This folder includes labs focused on building and training deep learning models using both Keras and TensorFlow.
+Topics include model compilation, performance metrics, regularization, and advanced model tuning.